 - We generate traffic to our book page via paid ads, social media, or dozens of other potential sources.
 This is also called “getting visibility.”

-- We convert these visitors into readers via an on-genre cover, title, and blurb, solid reviews, and a competitive price.
+- We convert these visitors into paying or borrowing readers via an on-genre cover, title, and blurb, solid reviews, and a competitive price.

-- We look at the numbers to determine whether we performed these first two steps profitably, looking for ways to improve each and also extend our series’ and catalog’s overall profitability.
+- We analyze the numbers to determine whether we performed these first two steps profitably, looking for ways to improve each and also extend our series’ and catalog’s overall profitability.

 This process is a cycle.
 We continue to test and iterate until we’re comfortable with our current level of profitability or determine that a particular book / series isn’t a good candidate to actively market.

 99% of marketing problems are related to traffic, conversion, or profitability.
-Understanding this formula greatly streamlines your marketing, giving you a clear process with which to diagnose and fix problems.
+Understanding this formula greatly streamlines your marketing efforts, giving you a clear framework with which to diagnose and fix problems.

-For more on the 80/20 rule and traffic, conversion, and profitability, read Perry Marshall’s excellent 80/20 Sales and Marketing.
+For more on the 80/20 principle and traffic, conversion, and profitability, read Perry Marshall’s excellent 80/20 Sales and Marketing.

 What You Need

-- An email newsletter service provider like MailerLite (mailerlite.com; free up to 1k subs, starting at $15/mo for 1k+) or ConvertKit (convertkit.com; free up to 1k subs, starts at $29/mo for 1k+).
+- An email newsletter service provider like MailerLite (free up to 1k subs, starts at $15/mo for 1k+) or ConvertKit (free up to 1k subs, starts at $29/mo for 1k+).
 MailerLite is a good budget option.
 Once you have some cash, ConvertKit has a better interface, better deliverability, and is my recommended go-to email service provider.
 To improve deliverability with whatever service you ultimately choose, a custom email address is also recommended (e.g., email@example.com; $6/mo from Google).